About this L&D Roundtable: Trailblazing the Virtual Transformation of Learning

-Now that the dust is settling, we’ve asked L&D leaders what specific tactics they’ve employed in 2020 to achieve outstanding results.
+Now that the dust is settling, we’ve asked L&D leaders what specific tactics they’ve employed in 2020 to achieve outstanding results through the virtual transformation of learning.
 The transformation of Instructor-Led Training into a blended learning approach with virtual delivery must benefit the learners, the program outcomes and the business as a whole.

 - How one leader shifted 100% of their office-based workforce to remote effectiveness with 93% compliance